nicopap/cuicui_layout/README.md

 **Q**: What are the equivalents of `column-reverse` and `row-reverse`?
 <br>**A**: None.
 Use `Alignment::End` and swap your elements!
 Note that the `*-reverse`
-flows in flexbox are very useful for internationalization, as cultures that are not western have different understanding of where is the start and end of things.
+flows in flexbox are very useful for internationalization.
 However, when making a game, it is not enough to just swap the elements!
 Artistic control is paramount and internationalization needs to be taken as a whole in the context of the UI.